 Places close to Clamecy

-It is pleasant to walk or cycle along the canal, and barge holidays are also a popular way to explore the canal, which passes through a great deal of attractive Burgundy countryside.
+It is pleasant to walk or cycle along the canal, with pretty scenery across the fields and cliffs, and barge holidays are also a popular way to explore the canal, which passes through a great deal of attractive Burgundy countryside.

 The countryside around Clamecy is promoted as the Vaux de Yonne, and there are many quaint villages to explore, each with their own individual characteristics.
 Among our favourites are Armes, Dornecy, Oisy, Surgy and Chevroches.

 Visit near Clamecy with France This Way reviews